 However, you can minimise and avoid the amount of pesticide residues and natural chemicals by peeling the skin off your fruit & vegetables and removing the outside leaves of lettuce & cabbage.

-Natural food chemical sensitivity or intolerance occurs when these natural chemicals (salicylates, amines, and glutamate) result in someone experiencing symptoms.
+Food chemical sensitivity or intolerance occurs when these chemicals (salicylates, amines, glutamate and food additives) result in someone experiencing symptoms.
 When ingested these chemicals cause reactions by irritating nerve endings in different parts of the body which leads to symptoms.
 These symptoms can be different in each person and can include;

 Stomach discomfort or pain